bushw011/intro-to-git/README.md

 pretty likely today with so many people working in parallel on the same repository.
 If that happens you'll get some sort of error saying that your attempt to push `master` was rejected, and suggesting that you pull or merge remote changes before you push.
-WebStorm lets you do this from the error dialogue – if you click the `Merge` button WebStorm will pull down the changes from Github and merge them into your `master`.

 At that point you would try to `push` again, repeating the pull/merge step yet again if someone has once again snuck in on you.
 Eventually,